aramachandran7/AVR_HAL_softsys_p1/reports/report.md

 - State APIs
     - As mentioned above, the state API will need to be rewritten for each driver (i.e. the STM timer driver will need a state and state API just like the AVR one).
         - Having a shared state setup between the same peripheral would be nice.
     - The state API's in general also share numerous public and private functions like the `check_bit_and_clear_if_set()` function that don't make sense to duplicate between different states.
+    - This includes finding a home for state-specific data - like the UART `data_TX_buffer`, and ensuring it can be shared by different MCU drivers.
 - Build chain
     - Upgrade to `Bazel`! `Make` is stopgap and will not work.
 Not sure about `Make.py`.
+- Use preprocessor directive include statements in all libraries!
+    - This is huge!
+We only have to include and compile the drivers we actually need.
 - Error handling!
     - There needs to be an single library + driver vertical dedicated to error checking and error handling!
 MCU's expose error registers and checking those registers + visually indicating failures that the hardware automatically detects in the superloop, with a single function call, would be DOPE.
 - RTOS suppport!